Dominic Lawson: Career

 In 2009, Lawson published an editorial asserting that women's athletic events receive less media coverage because they aren't as impressive as the men's, making the game less interesting to watch.
 Unlike women, "with truly exceptional men, there is something extra, a kind of gasping astonishment on our part that such strength and power could be encompassed by a human being at all."
 He claimed most of the women's cricket crowd was the athletes' friends and family, and compared women's teams negatively to the Special Olympics, criticizing the concept of inclusivity.
 He concludes the article by saying that the BBC shouldn't have to broadcast people like his daughter, who has special needs, participating in sports.

 In 2016, Lawson attributed the result of the United Kingdom European Union membership referendum to the legalisation of same-sex marriage, although he personally supported same sex marriage.
 "I had lunch with UKIP's leader at that time.
 I recall how gleeful he was at the way the gay marriage row was sending shire Tories in droves to switch to UKIP membership.
 Though Farage himself is a libertarian, and definitely no moralist, he exploited this to the full."

+In his column in The Sunday Times on 30th August 2026 he announced it would be his last column for the paper.